Together in Christ: 'Trust in the Lord!' — Proverbs 3:5-7

 Today's Prayer

-Father, I love you.
+Father, I love You.
 I know You love me and want what is in my eternal best interest.
 However, dear God, I have not always trusted You with all my heart.
 I have sometimes sought the advice and input of others who do not yield their will to You and disregard Your truth in Scripture.
 Please forgive me and cleanse me of my sin.
 Holy Spirit, work on my heart so that it yields to Your influence as You work to transform me to be more like Jesus.
 I yearn to have You, O God, make my paths straight and my character more Christlike.
-I yield my heart and offer myself to You, God, for You are the true and living God, the Creator of everything, and the giver of every good and precious gift.
+I yield my heart to You and offer myself to You, God, for You are the only true and living God, the Creator of everything, and the giver of every good and precious gift.
 In the name of Jesus, I pray.
 Amen.

 Related Scripture Readings